BTS launches commemorative medal for upcoming 10th anniversary

 ARMYs can purchase medals through the global website of the Hyundai Department’s online shops, Shinhan Bank branches across South Korea, and shopping malls including KOMSCO Mall, Weverse Shop, and Gmarket Global.

-The special BTS 10th anniversary medals will be available for sale until December 25, 2022.
+The special BTS 10th anniversary medals will be available for sale till December 25, 2022.